-- 1 Internal Graticule-Eliminates parallàx viewing error between the trace and graticule lines.
+- 1 Internal Graticule-Eliminates parallax viewing error between the trace and graticule lines.
 Rise-time amplitude and measurement points are indicated at the left edge of the graticule. - POWER Switch-Turns instrument power on and off.
-Press in for ON; press again for OFF. - Power Indicator-An LED that illuminates when the instrument is operating. - FOCUS Control-Adjusts for optimum display definition.
+Press in for ON; press again for OFF. - 3 Power Indicator-An LED that illuminates when the instrument is operating. - FOCUS Control-Adjusts for optimum display definition.

 - PROBE ADJUST Connector-Provides an approximately 0.5 V, negative-going, square-wave voltage (at approximately 1 kHz) that permits an operator to compensate voltage probes and to check operation of the oscilloscope vertical system.
-It is not intended for verifying the accuracy of the vertical gain or time-base circuitry. - BEAM FIND Switch-When held in, compresses the display to within the graticule area and provides a visible viewing intensity to aid in locating off-screen displays. - 7 TRACE ROTATION Control-Screwdriver adjustment used to align the crt trace with the horizontal graticule lines. - (8) INTENSITY Control-Determines the brightness of the sweep trace.
+It is not intended for verifying the accuracy of the vertical gain or time-base circuitry. - 6 BEAM FIND Switch-When held in, compresses the display to within the graticule area and provides a visible viewing intensity to aid in locating off-screen displays. - 7 TRACE ROTATION Control-Screwdriver adjustment used to align the crt trace with the horizontal graticule lines. - 8 A and B INTENSITY Controls-Determines the brightness of the A and B Sweep traces.